abdollahpour/micro-image-manager/README.md

 # micro-image-manager

-One of the big challenges to manage media in microservices is to how distributed them, manage and optimize them without bringing whole new infostructure and complexity in your app.
+One of the biggest challenges to manage media in microservices is distributing them in the cluster. micro-image-manager help you to manage and optimize them without bringing the whole new info structure and complexity in your app.

-The solution is micro-image-manager.
-Simple, fast, and scalable solution to manage, distributed, and optimize your images.
+micro-image-manager is a simple, fast, and scalable solution to manage, distributed, and optimize your images.
 Some of the main features are:

 * Convert images to different formats and sizes for different target browser and mobile
 * Crop & resize images